 *Employment Rate based on 2019 contactable Eastern graduates employed in a related field.

-NOC Code: 1431, 1432 - **Wage data based on NOC Code 1432 and rounded down to the nearest dollar, based on New Brunswick data.
+NOC Code: 1431, 1432 - **Wage data based on NOC Code 1432 and rounded down to the nearest dollar based on New Brunswick data.
+Average wage doesn't reflect the starting salary but represents the middle value between lowest to highest wages.
 Local (or regional) income may vary.
-Last updated in July, 2021.
+Last updated in July 2021.

 Do you want to become a skilled professional who oversees processes related to employee payroll and accounting?
 If you’re looking to pursue a challenging role in a professional business environment, the Accounting and Payroll online diploma program is the right fit and will provide you with the opportunity to pursue a new career from the comfort of your home so you can easily fit an education into your busy life.